Scholarships

 A complete application package includes:

-- A 1-page essay (12-point font, single-spaced, 1-inch margins) describing your career goals as they relate to the Lake Champlain Sea Grant mission (see above) and your plans to work towards achieving those goals in your remaining undergraduate years.
-Please save this as a Word or pdf file.
+• In the first essay, please describe your career goals as they relate to the Lake Champlain Sea Grant mission (see above) and your plans to work towards achieving those goals in your remaining undergraduate years.

 Students should submit their essay and transcripts using this application form.
 Names and emails of those submitting each form are automatically recorded upon submission.